Atomic-tech-Shadow/Atomic-flix-mobile/README.md

 ## F-Droid

-This app is configured for F-Droid submission with complete metadata and build instructions.
-See `F-DROID-SUBMISSION.md` for details.
+App configured for F-Droid with complete metadata.
+See `TERMUX-FDROID.md` for Termux commands.

 ## License